 First, consider how the demonstratives will be shown to jurors.
 Will jurors view them online via their computer screens?
 Will they be projected onto a screen in the courtroom?
 If the demonstrative is presented online, remember that jurors will have a much closer view of the information than they would if it were projected in a physical courtroom.

 For example, pulling a designation from an email and projecting it on a courtroom screen makes it difficult for jurors to read the parts of the email that are not being magnified.
 That same designation presented online is much closer to the juror, so additional information is likely to be noticed.
 As such, it is important to think about what exactly you want jurors to focus (or not focus) on.

 Second, when demonstratives are pulled up on Zoom, the image frequently obscures the presenting attorney.
 Therefore, be especially selective in the number of demonstratives used in opening and closing, focusing on quality over quantity.
 The attorney will get more screen time as they make their arguments, and jurors will have a curated set of the most crucial themes and evidence to remember.

 Although many courts have reopened and others should soon follow, the ripples of the pandemic lockdown are likely to resonate for some time.
 And with the rise in technology comfort and the strong potential for distractions among remote jurors, certain preparations are more important than ever.
 Develop clear themes to convey your case, incorporate those themes into witness testimony, and use demonstratives strategically to emphasize your case message.

 Ultimately, you will find an advantage in embracing the enduring technological changes and juror expectations of the post-pandemic world.

-A version of this article first appeared in the Summer 2021 issue of USLAW Magazine.
+This article was co-authored by the late Dr. Katrina Cook, a beloved member of the IMS jury consulting team.
+A version first appeared in the Summer 2021 issue of USLAW Magazine.